roselmamendes/140list/README.md

 It's necessary create a [Twitter app](https://dev.twitter.com/apps).
 There you get the keys to fill the ENV variables mentioned above.

 After install all the dependencies, you can use the command `npm run-script run` to up the server.

+The available urls are:

+- /twitter/lists?username=username -> return the name and id for each list from username (twitter account).

+To run the tests use `mocha`.